Derpacell/The-Gaming-Room/README.md

 2. What did you do particularly well in developing this documentation?

-  - I think I did a good job comparing different operating platforms and explaining why a Linux-based cloud environment was the best choice.
+  - I think I did a pretty darn good job comparing different operating platforms and explaining why a Linux-based cloud environment was the best choice.
 I connected my recommendations to the client's requirements instead of simply listing features.

 3. What about the process of working through a design document did you find helpful when developing the code?